inforgdev/octopo-js/src/docs/api/nodes.md

 # Nodes

-The nodes are object that represent the node in the syntax tree.
+The nodes are objects that respectively represent the nodes in the syntax tree.

 Name  | Description                 | Example (SCSS)       | Example (LESS)
 ------|-----------------------------|----------------------|-----------------